lunir-project/lunir/rfcs/README.md

 # RFCs (*Request for Comments*)

-Welcome to the RFCs (Request for Comments) section, which provides ideas for new features, design updates, or significant improvements.
+Welcome to the RFCs (Request for Comments) section, which provides a mechanism to sugggest ideas, new features, design updates, or significant improvements.

-Before a change is implemented, a design document called an RFC explains its justification, design factors, and potential effects.
+Before a change is implemented, a design document called an RFC explains its justification, design factors, potential effects, and any prior art.

 ## How to contribute

-First, make sure your feature request doesn't bring any significant breaking changes to the codebase and retains backwards compatibility.

-Then, decide if your request belongs in one of the existing catergories listed below.
+Determine if your request belongs in one of the existing catergories listed below.

 | Category     |
 |--------------|